5jayarama/WebCrawler/README.md

 I made the error print, because otherwise the terminal will give a more confusing href KeyError.

 If I was unable to get the program to run, please run it manually when the server is fixed or not bogged down.
-The program works, I got all the flags, and even implemented multi-threading.
+The program works, I got all the flags, and even implemented accept encoding gzip.
 However, the gradescope keeps timing out.

 3700crawler
 This is the primary class of this project: it login into fakebook and crawls through each page to find the flags.
 The main method